Dyalog/aplx/Differences.md

 # Differences between APLX and Dyalog APL
 Both APL systems are variations on IBM APL2, and most computational code will work unchanged, with automatic translation, or minor manual changes.
 This repository contains tools to perform automated translation and provide emulations of frequently-used features that are missing from Dyalog APL.

-This document lists the emulations provided, the limitations that we are currently aware of, and a discussion of differences that we are unlikely to address unless someone find a way to motivate us.
+This document lists the emulations provided, the limitations that we are currently aware of, and a discussion of differences that we are unlikely to address unless someone explains why we should.
 It is very much work in progress; and if you find that there are features that you desperately need, please get in touch to discuss.
 Contributions of enhancements or additions to the emulations, or simply failing test cases, are all very welcome.

 ## Important Differences
-In addition to the emulations and automated transformations, you application may use features of APLX which are not supported at all in Dyalog APL, and which we are not currently planning to work on:
+In addition to the emulated features, and language constructs which can be automatically transformed, there are a number of features of APLX which are not supported at all in Dyalog APL, and which we are not currently planning to emulate:

 * The ```⎕WI``` user interface tool is not provided, and Dyalog has no plans to work on this, as the UI paradigm that it represents is fundamentally obsolete (this is a major part of the reason why APLX was discontinued).
 Contact Dyalog to discuss how you can provide alternative user interfaces in Dyalog APL using WPF, HTML/Javascript or other technologies.
 * ```⎕CHART``` is not emulated: Dyalog provides SharpPlot and interfaces to Javascript-based charting as alternatives.